 The WTC Health Program establishes a nationwide network of providers to monitor and treat BOTH responders and survivors no matter where they live now.

 Anyone currently enrolled in one of the federally funded WTC programs—nearly 60,000 people—is eligible for the WTC Health Program.
 All these individuals have met certain criteria establishing that they were exposed to the WTC disaster.
+For more information on eligibility visit How To Apply.

 The WTC Health Program provides screening and medical treatment for 9/11-related health conditions which research suggests may be related to WTC exposure, or which may have been aggravated by WTC exposure.
 These conditions include aerodigestive disorders, such as chronic cough, asthma, sinusitis, gastroesophageal reflux disorder (GERD), sleep apnea and many different types of cancer, mental health problems, such as post-traumatic stress disorder and depression and other health problems, such as lower back pain and carpal tunnel syndrome.
+For a complete list of covered conditions visit the WTC Health Program’s FAQ page.

 In addition, the 9/11 health legislation assures continued funding for the WTC Health Registry which tracks the health of more than 71,000 people exposed to the WTC disaster.
 Since it was established by the federal government and the New York City Department of Health in 2003, the Registry has completed four health surveys of enrollees, and more targeted surveys, such as for enrollees who have reported auto-immune disease and asthma.